Hoodlums attack rights protesters in Benin – The Sun Nigeria

 Some protesters reportedly got a close shave with death in the hands of the hoodlums who were clad in branded vests with the inscription, “Vigilante Edo Government House”.

-The peaceful protest turned awry when the protest berth in front of the old Central hospital Complex in Benin City.
+The peaceful protest turned awry when the protest arrived in front of the old Central hospital Complex in Benin City.

 Narrating his ordeal, Mr Jimih Ogirima, said he lost his working tools, including a Camcorder Video recorder to the hoodlums who brandished guns, handcuffs and battle axe while police operatives and Edo State Security outfit codenamed “Wabaizigan” allegedly looked the other way during the attack.